Search sheldonbrown.com and sheldonbrown.org

 For example, Shimano doesn't make any true "corncob" (one-tooth-jump) cassettes for time-trialists or flatland riders.
 In 7 speed, the closest is the J (13/14/15/16/17/19/21).

 Similar modifications can be done with other ratios.
-Generally, the smallest sprocket needs to be one with a built-in spacer, designed for the top-gear position.
+Generally, the smallest sprocket needs to have a built-in spacer, designed for the top-gear position.
 While you can't insert or remove a sprocket within a spider module, you can add sprockets on either side of these modules.

 For example, if you want a 13-32 9-speed, you can start with a 12-27: